nwy140/CodingConcepts/README.md

 # Pointers
-Pointers are addresses of memories that points to a variable which stores data.
+Pointers are addresses of memories that points to a variable which stores data. \n
 //---create pointers
 int k=5;
 int *pk=k; // (create pointers, pk points to k)